HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/deploy-services.md

 - **Secure API integration** — Connects to DX via authenticated REST APIs with proper error handling and logging
 - **Tool standardization** — Implements the MCP specification, allowing AI models to discover and invoke tools in a standardized way

-The MCP Server acts as the "action layer," allowing AI assistants to not just answer questions, but perform real operations within your DX environment when appropriate.
+The MCP Server acts as the "action layer," allowing AI assistants to not just answer questions, but perform real operations within your DX environment when requested by authorized DX end users interacting with the IQ natural language interface.

 ---